An olive green home with a terracotta roof, displaying distinctive exterior design elements.

 For example, if you have an LLC that owns an apartment complex, you could receive $30,000 in rental income every year.
 By using a pass-through deduction, you can write off up to $6,000 on your personal return.
 Of course, some rules and regulations must be followed, so please consult with your accountant.

-Please note: This perk, along with other provisions in the Tax Cut and Jobs Act of 2017, is currently set to expire in 2025.
+Please note that this perk, along with other provisions in the Tax Cut and Jobs Act of 2017, is currently set to expire December 31, 2025.

 4. Take Advantage Of Capital Gains